simonw/datasette/docs/plugin_hooks.rst

 * Run some initialization code for the plugin
 * Create database tables that a plugin needs on startup
-* Validate the metadata configuration for a plugin on startup, and raise an error if it is invalid
+* Validate the configuration for a plugin on startup, and raise an error if it is invalid

 .. note::